0xPolygonHermez/zkevm-node/README.md

 ## Roles of the network

+The node software is designed to support the execution of multiple roles.
+Each role require different services in order to work.
+Most of the services can run in different instances, and the JSON RPC can run in many instances (all the other services must have a single instance)

+### RPC

+This role can be performed by anyone.

+Required services and components:

+- JSON RPC: can run in a separated instance, and can have multiple instances
+- Synchronizer: single instance that needs to run together
+- Executor & Merkletree: service that can run on a separated instance
+- State DB: Postgres SQL that can be run in a separated instance

+There must be only one synchronizer, and it's recommended that it has exclusive access to an executor instance, although it's not necessary.
+In fact this role can perfectly be run in a single instance, however, the JSON RPC and executor services can benefit from running in multiple instances, if the performance decreases due to the amount of requests received

 ### Trusted sequencer

-Explained on the diagram above.
-It requires all the comopnents except the aggregator, which is optional.
 This role can only be performed by a single entitiy.
 This is enforced in the smart contract, as the related methods of the trusted sequencer can only be performed by the owner of a particular private key.

+Required services and components:

+- JSON RPC: can run in a separated instance, and can have multiple instances
+- Sequencer & Synchronizer: single instance that needs to run together
+- Executor & Merkletree: service that can run on a separated instance
+- Broadcast: can run on a separated instance
+- Pool DB: Postgres SQL that can be run in a separated instance
+- State DB: Postgres SQL that can be run in a separated instance

+Note that the JSON RPC it's required in order to receive transactions.
+It's recommended that the JSON RPC runs on separated instances, and potentially more than one (depending on the load of the network).
+It's also recommended that the JSON RPC and the Sequencer don't share the same executor instance, to make sure that the sequencer has exclusive access to an executor

+### Permissionless sequencer

+TBD

+### Aggregator

+This role can be performed by anyone.

+Required services and components:

+- Synchronizer: single instance that can run on a separated instance
+- Executor & Merkletree: service that can run on a separated instance
+- State DB: Postgres SQL that can be run in a separated instance
+- Aggregator: single instance that can run on a separated instance
+- Prover: single instance that can run on a separated instance
+- Executor: single instance that can run on a separated instance

+It's recommended that the prover is run on a separated instance, as it has important hardware requirements.
+On the other hand all the other components can run on a single instance,

 ## Development